Vetledrage/WeatherApp/README.md

 * Mohammad Younas Hameed
 * Radi Halabi
 * Johannes H. Sletten
-* Brede Kristoffer Hovland Kvam
+* Brede Kvam

 # Weather PawCast:
 ## Case 3.
 Weather Forecast and Danger Warnings for Younger Users

 #### Weather PawCast is a weather app made to inform a younger audience about weather and danger alerts.
 Using child friendly designs and fun features we hope to attract users in the age range 9 to 25.

-#### Key features in the app are API calls getting the newest weather info and dangeralerts and presenting it.
-Getting the location of user, but also making it possible for user to choose a specific location.
+#### Key features in the app showcase the newest weather information and danger alerts using a bear-inspired design.
+Where users can check the weather at their current location, or choose another specified location.

 # Documentation
-#### This project also contains the markdown files ARCHITECTURE.md and MODELING.md, and further documentation
-#### about the project is detailed in the project-report handed in.
+#### This project also contains the markdown files ARCHITECTURE.md and MODELING.md, and further documentation about the project is detailed in the project report.

 # Installations
-#### You can download the App via this GitHub project page or via devilry at UIO.
+#### You can download the App via this GitHub project page.

 # Running the App
 #### We have used Android Studio Iguana to implement and run the App.
 When downloading the code, make sure it is ran using this program.